Not Even Brotherly Love—The Full Guide to Divorce in Philadelphia

 Even if you can’t agree on all the details of your settlement, you may be able to avoid attorney costs by submitting to mediation, in which a trained mediator helps you negotiate an acceptable resolution

 |Online||The cheapest option is to use an online provider who can supply a settlement agreement template for you to fill out.
 You should be careful as these templates are often generic and not suitable for:

 DoNotPay can come to the rescue!
-With our help, you can generate a full, customized divorce settlement agreement that ticks all the boxes without the expense of legal representation!
+With our help, you can that ticks all the boxes without the expense of legal representation!

 DoNotPay is here to make your divorce in Philadelphia, PA, as quick and painless as possible!
 Our Divorce Settlement Agreement feature gives you the best of all worlds—a watertight and comprehensive legal document without the expense of a lawyer!

 - Go to our Divorce Settlement Agreement product

 - Provide us with the required info

 We will take it from there!
 As soon as we have all the relevant details, we will generate your tailor-made agreement.
 You and your spouse can sign it and have it notarized, and your divorce can move ahead.
 Don’t worry if you can’t find a notary in your area—DoNotPay has that covered with our online notarization service.